I started this project in my teenage bedroom I was 12,

 24 x 36 cm (9,5 x 14 in)

-I started photographing every possible skate track at Palais de Tokyo and my friends there, a series called ‘Young Users 2000’, a collection of skateboard wheel track clichés shot in front of Palais de Tokyo, an art center in Paris over a more than 6 year.
-Ever since I started this kind of journaling in Los Angeles, Tokyo, Shanghai, and Seoul, I’ve been on a topic about melancholy: the sheer excitement and dramatic tenacity of being a Gen Y and a Gen Z.
+I started photographing every possible skate track at Palais de Tokyo and my friends there, a series called ‘Young Users 2000’, a collection of skateboard wheel track clichés shot in front of Palais de Tokyo, an art center in Paris over a more than 6 years period.
+Ever since I started this kind of journaling in Los Angeles, Tokyo, Shanghai, and Seoul, I’ve been working on melancholy: the sheer excitement and dramatic tenacity of being a Gen Y and a Gen Z.

 Eugène Riconneaus skateboarder tracks 3, 2015